CoreyCBurton/Comptia-sec-601/1.0/Potential Indicators with Application Attack 1.3.md

   -Attacker sits in the middle of the attack with the client and server

-- Proxy server, ARP spoofing, Rouge WI-FI hotspot -Software and browser needs to be updated to be countered
+- Proxy server, ARP spoofing, Rouge WI-FI hotspot
+  - Software and browser needs to be updated to be countered

 - How to counter act
   - the user and the server expect to receive an HTTPS instead of HTTP which stops the man in the middle attack.